 Turn on the fan.

 Air conditioners aren’t the only way to cool your home.
 During the heat of summer, try relying on fans in your residence to cool the air.
 Fans don’t require as much energy as a traditional air conditioning unit.
 Additionally, it is much easier to remember to turn the fan on and off when leaving home for an extended period.

 You don’t have to have your thermostat cranked down to 70 degrees to stay cool in the summer.
 We’ve previously recommended setting your thermostat to 78 degrees during warm months.
 Or, if you take a weekend trip or are gone for an extended time, turn your AC unit off.

 Consider replacing your HVAC.

 If you have an older HVAC unit, you could be paying way more for less efficient cooling.
 If you have room in your budget, an investment in upgrading your HVAC could end up saving you down the line.
 The new Trane TruComfort™ variable speed air conditioning unit is one of the most efficient systems on the market.

-At A&R Plumbing, Heating, and Air Conditioning, we have a team of experts at your service only a phone call away.
+At A&R Plumbing, Heating, and Air Conditioning, we have a team of experts at your service, only a phone call away.
 We can assist as you perform seasonal maintenance on your air conditioning unit, such as cleaning, inspections, and repairs.
-For more information on how to get in contact with our team, just pick up the phone and call us at (806) 372-1572.
+For more information on how to contact our team, pick up the phone and call us at (806) 372-1572.